 Calculated expressions

 This is just one example of how calculated expressions can come to life in a form and minimize time spent entering data.
-To explore more complex examples, check out the Common calculated expressions for ArcGIS Field Maps article.
+To explore more complex examples, check out this blog on Common calculated expressions for ArcGIS Field Maps.

 Conditional visibility